matheothomas/vim-config/README.md

 This is my personal vim configuration, as a computer science student.

 ## Content
-- .vimrc file
+- A vimrc file
-- an executable which :
+- An executable which :
     - creates the arborescence
     - creates the .vimrc file
     - creates the templates files